Taunggyi: Culture

 Taunggyi is the melting pot for the Myelat area of the Shan State.
-Like in most of Myanmar, influence of Buddhism is most evidenced by the monasteries scattered throughout the city.
+As with most of Myanmar, the influence of Buddhism is demonstrated by the monasteries scattered throughout the city.
 However, being a relatively new city, the monasteries are not of historical significance and architecturally not unique.
-There is also a significant Christian population, as the center of the Roman Catholic Archdiocese of Taunggyi the St. Joseph's Cathedral and its associated seminary are the main facilities, as well as a Baptist church.
+There is also a significant Christian population, as the centre of the Roman Catholic Archdiocese of Taunggyi the St. Joseph's Cathedral and its associated seminary are the main facilities, as well as a Baptist church.
 Both churches were established by early missionaries.
 There is also a smaller Anglican church, which originally served the British administrators, but recently it has fallen into a state of disrepair.
-Four mosques serve the Muslim communities of the city.
-Among four mosques, Panthay mosque serves the Chinese Panthay Muslims mainly.
-The other mosques are for large population of Burmese Muslims.
+Four mosques serve the Muslim communities of the city, of which Panthay mosque serves the Chinese Panthay Muslims mainly.
 There are also a few temples serving the Chinese Buddhist community.
-After 1990s, Chinese migrants are settling in Taunggyi and now they constitute the considerable proportion in communities.

-The Taunggyi celebration of the Tazaungdaing Festival, a national holiday marking the end of the rainy season, has achieved international notoriety for pyrotechnic rockets involved in the Taunggyi Hot Air Balloon Festival.
-There were nine people injured in 2018, two deaths and 12 injuries in 2017, and four deaths in 2014.
+The Taunggyi celebration of the Tazaungdaing Festival, a national holiday marking the end of the rainy season, has achieved international attention for pyrotechnic rockets involved in the Taunggyi Hot Air Balloon Festival.
+There were 9 people injured in 2018, 2 deaths and 12 injuries in 2017, and 4 deaths in 2014.

-Being the capital of the Shan State, Taunggyi hosts many government offices.
 The city also hosts Eastern Command of the Tatmadaw (Myanmar military) and it occupies a significant portion of the north-east area of the city.
-Shan State Cultural Museum lies in Taunggyi.
+The Shan State Cultural Museum lies in Taunggyi.
 The museum displays the Shan culture, as well as items of historical interest, such as the belongings of Sawbwa.

 Economy

 Tourism

 The Taunggyi area is a popular tourist destination.
-The city itself has an interesting five-day market, where farmers from around the area would come to the Taunggyi on market day and sell fresh produce in the open market, but with more development of the city, the significance of market day has been lessened.
+The city itself has an interesting five-day market, where farmers from around the area come to the Taunggyi on market day and sell fresh produce in the open market, but with more development of the city, the significance of market day has been lessened.
 However, the market-day tradition continues strong in the outlying small towns.
-Nearby, Inle Lake ၼွင်ႁႆၢးယႃႈ is the home of the unique Intha culture.
+Nearby, Inle Lake နောင်အင်းလေး is the home of the unique Intha culture.
 Inlay is famous for its traditional crafts industry and floating markets that are accessible via traditional longboats.
 The most unique thing is that Intha row the boat with their leg.
 On the way to the Pindaya Caves provides visitors with a good view of the Myelat countryside.
-The Kekku Pagodasၵၢတ်ႇၵူႇ, which feature hundreds of stupas dating to the 16th century, are near Taunggyi.
+The Kekku Pagodas:blk:မွေႏတောႏကက္ကူႏ, which feature hundreds of stupas dating to the 16th century, are near Taunggyi.

 Industry

 There is no significant industry in Taunggyi.
-It used to be the trans-shipment point for many of the agricultural products of southern Shan State.
+It was once the trans-shipment point for many of the agricultural products of southern Shan State.
 However, due to recently imposed zoning regulations, most of these operations have been moved to the surrounding new town of Ayetharyar.